colinjeanne/stop-lang/readme.md

 This command returns `undefined`.

-    GOTO "test" ; Jumps to the label "test"
+    GOTO "TEST" ; Jumps to the label "TEST"

 ### INJECT string [value1 value2...]
 The `INJECT` command takes a command name and a set of values to use as the